FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-MigrateFromRevenueCat.md

 # I use RevenueCat, how can I migrate?

 See how easy it is to migrate from RevenueCat with our detailed migration guide – takes only ~30 minutes (including read time).
-And learn about some limitations we currently have.

 @Metadata {
    @TitleHeading("FAQs")